 We’ll start the course by introducing you to key topics like the early years curriculum, the importance of play in early years teaching, and safeguarding.
-You’ll learn theories of child development and explore different approaches to teaching.
+You’ll learn about theories of child development and explore different approaches to teaching and working with young children.
 You’ll have the option to see these in action in a real-life setting out on placement.

 Healthy Child and Early Learning

 Module code: TEY1002

 Introduction to the Early Years Curriculum and Safeguarding

 Module code: TEY1004

 The Child as a Competent Learner: Theoretical Perspectives